nicholasadamou/Mack-Media-Group-AMP-Website/README.md

 *"The AMP Project is an open-source initiative aiming to make the web better for all.
 The project enables the creation of websites and ads that are consistently fast, beautiful and high-performing across devices and distribution platforms.(https://www.ampproject.org/)"*

-During my internship at *Mack Media*, I learned the process that goes into making a website from start to finish and the various methods that professionals use to get a client's brand out by using different SEO techniques.
-I was the lead developer of the AMP website conversion, where I used Google AMP pages to develop a user-friendly and wickedly fast new home page for the agency.
+During my internship at *Mack Media*, I learned the process for making a website from start to finish and the marketing methods that professionals use to increase brand-awareness by using different SEO techniques.
+I was the lead developer of the AMP website where I used Google AMP pages to develop a user-friendly and wickedly fast home page for the agency.

 Who is *Mack Media Group*?
 ------------